 The parking lot is located about 1.5 miles from the paved road.
 If you do not have a 4×4 or a high SUV, you won’t be able to access the parking lot with your car, as the road is steep and rocky.
 In the wettest months (August-October), the rocky road becomes very slick and muddy and unsuitable for anything other than 4×4 vehicles.
 In that case, it is best to park on the side of paved Route 243 and walk the extra 1.5 miles to the trailhead (or do what we did and ask for a lift with someone driving).

 The falls themselves are at the end of a well-kept 2.5-mile rocky dirt trail with trailhead access near the parking lot.
 After hiking to Nauyaca Falls, both waterfall sections are accessible by climbing a few stairs and navigating through slippery boulders.

 Hiking to Nayuaca Waterfalls

 5+ miles and 3 hours round trip on rocky, hilly terrain in direct sunlight (most of the way) might not be for everyone, but hiking to Nauyaca Waterfalls is a rewarding option if you are willing to embrace it!

 The openness of the trail coupled with Costa Rican heat and a few strenuous sections means the hike to Nayuaca Waterfalls can be challenging for those not used to warm weather hiking.
 However, moderate fitness levels and children frequently playing outdoor sports should do well.

 What to know when hiking to Nauyaca Waterfalls

-- The trail is in direct sun and has a lot of uphill sections
+- Most of the trail is in direct sun and has a lot of uphill sections

 - In wetter months the path may be saturated with thick mud